udem-dlteam/ribbit/README.md

 ## Usage

-Currently, Ribbit has only been tested with Gambit v4.7.5, and may not work with other Scheme implementations.

-The Ribbit AOT compiler is written in Scheme and can be executed with [Gambit v4.7.5](https://github.com/gambit/gambit).
 The compiler's source code is in a single file: `src/rsc.scm`.

 Ribbit currently compiles Scheme code to **more than 15 different host languages**.
 To select